-As our news feeds are filled with the worst of nationalist and protectionist rhetoric, I’m inspired by the positive stories that highlight the ways communities are working to foster equity, social inclusion and economic resilience.
+As our news feeds are filled with the worst of nationalist and protectionist rhetoric, I choose to be inspired by the positive stories.
+The stories that highlight the ways communities are working to foster equity, social inclusion and economic resilience.

 What does it mean to “think global and act local” in your business operations?